 For more information: Pasture Principles – program information

-Groups commence in February each year, or earlier if sufficient interest is received.
+Groups will commence in February 2020 or earlier if sufficient interest is received.

 THE LONGFORD RED MEAT GROUP (LRMG) PRODUCER DEMONSTRATION SITE

 Maximising pasture production and utilisation for best practice lamb finishing under irrigation

 The Longford Red Meat Group (LRMG) is a group of young, progressive red meat producers looking to lift their profitability by improving their pasture and grazing management skills to increase pasture production and utilisation.
 They work together to solve some of the challenges in implementing best practice grazing management within irrigated cropping/grazing systems.
 The group have just finished working with Macquarie Franklin on a Producer Demonstration Site project, which was funded by MLA and supported by TP Jones.